 Can I wear my retainer after crowns, bridges, and veneers?

 Yes, just like braces, you can wear a retainer with crowns, bridges, and veneers.
 But, there is a problem if you get a crown during your retention period.
-In this case, your old retainer will not fit on your teeth, as the crown or restoration changes the natural shape of teeth.
+In this case, your old retainer will not fit on your teeth, as the crown or restoration changes the natural shape of the teeth.
 So, visit your orthodontist and get a new retainer.
 The retention period is very important for orthodontic treatment.
 So, don’t stop using it until your orthodontist tells you.

 Crowns, bridges, and veneers can be used with braces or Invisalign for adults.
 Traditional or ceramic braces are preferable in most cases.
 However, if your orthodontic problem is minor, you can also consider Invisalign.